lazariv/hpc-compendium/doc.zih.tu-dresden.de/CONTRIBUTE.md

 ## Contribute via Local Clone

-We highly recommend running the checks before committing and posing a merge request.

 ### mkdocs Rocks

 As mentioned, this documentation bases on markdown files which are translated into static html files